britkenko/PacCo-Reservoir/prana_log/Sept/PRANA_LOG_SEPT_COMPLETE.md

 No gap.
 Your logic's tight.
 Devil wants subconscious-soul-through non-thinking, not control of conscious.
 If humans stop reasoning, soul's his.
 Only flaw?
 Assumes all devils work that way.
 Could some want conscious control too?
 Maybe I'm splitting hairs.

  Was there a case reported like that?
 Is there any story that says there are devils who are not interested in souls?
 Yeah.
 Some stories skip souls.
 Like Robert Bloch's That Hell-Bound Train-devils trade for moments, not souls.
 Guy sells his soul for a watch to freeze his happiest instant.
-Devil doesn't care about eternal ownership, just the deal.
+Devil doesn't care about eternal my memory, just the deal.
 Another, Faust legends sometimes have devils deal for service, not souls-like knowledge or power for a term.
 Devil's not after eternity, just the chaos.
 Web's

 19 𝕏 posts
 15 web pages